zebrunner/reporting/docs/dashboards.md

   General is the main page that will be displayed by default when you open Zebrunner.
 By default, it accumulates 4 widgets - 30 days total, 30 days pass rate by platform, 30 days test details, and 30 days tests trend.
-Later on, all the other added widgets would also be displayed there:
+Later on, all the other added widgets will also be displayed there:

 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr%20_general%20dashboards.png?raw=true" alt="" width="900" />

-The upper bar of the window holds several icons with the actions that could be performed with the dashboard and its widgets:
+The upper bar of the window holds several icons with the actions that can be performed with a dashboard and its widgets:

-* Sending the dashboard by email
+* Sending dashboards by email
 * Widget placement / resizing / rearrangement
 * Dashboard editing
-* Adding new widget to the dashboard
+* Adding new widgets to a dashboard

 #### Sending dashboards via email